13 Filesystem and Input/Output (IO)

 If you don’t want this to happen, meaning, that you don’t want to overwrite the contents of the existing file, but you want to write data to this file anyway (i.e. you want to append data to the file), you should use the openFile() method from the Dir object.

-Another important aspect about createFile() is that this method creates a file that is not opened to read operations by default.
+Another important aspect about createFile() is that this method creates a file that is not open to read operations by default.
 It means that you cannot read this file.
 You are not allowed to.
 So for example, you might want to write some stuff into this file at the beginning of the execution of your program.
-Then, at a future point in your program you might need to read what you have wroted into this file.
+Then, at a future point in your program you might need to read what you wrote in this file.
 If you try to read data from this file, you will likely get a NotOpenForReading error as result.

 But how can you overcome this barrier?
 How can you create a file that is open to read operations?
 All you have to do, is to set the read flag to true in the second argument of createFile().
 When you set this flag to true, then the file get’s create with “read permissions”, and, as consequence, a program like this one below becomes valid: